PRATYOOSH-69/Tic-Tac-Toe/README.md

                             - ChatGPT
 # Tic Tac Toe

-A clean, modern **Tic-Tac-Toe web game** built with **vanilla HTML, CSS, and JavaScript**, focused on good structure, maintainability, and user experience.

-This project is intentionally framework-free to strengthen core web development fundamentals.
+A modern Tic-Tac-Toe web game with expressive design and a smart AI opponent
 ---

 ## ✨ Features